Profile API

 For example: “Dennis” must match with an uppercase “D” and “Dennis ” must match with both an uppercase “D” and a trailing character.

-Because each endpoint is defined using SQL within the Query Editor, the point at which you will define the consistency for how your downstream real-time use case will access that data is from within the Query Editor.
+Because each endpoint is defined using SQL within the Query Editor, the point at which you will define the consistency for how your downstream use case will access that data is from within the Query Editor.

 This should be done before making that query available to the Profile API.

-Formatting requirements are often determined by how the downstream real-time use case will access the Profile API endpoint.
+Formatting requirements are often determined by how the downstream use case will access the Profile API endpoint.
 These requirements include the tools that you will use to access the Profile API and also the individuals within your organization who need to understand how that information should be accessed.

 Index IDs

 The index ID is a unique identifier for an endpoint.
-To make a POST request to an endpoint you must include the index ID in the URL for the request.
+To make a request to an endpoint you must include the index ID in the URL for the request.

-The index ID is available from the Real-time Profile API list.
+The index ID is available from the Profile API list.
 For the endpoint, open the actions menu, and then select “Copy index ID”.

 Copy the index ID for an endpoint in the Amperity Profile API.

-To make a POST request to a specific index, add the index ID to the end of the request URL:
+To make a request to a specific index, add the index ID to the end of the request URL:

-and then use the lookup key in your real-time workflow to return individual attribute values in that index.
+and then use the lookup key in your workflow to return individual attribute values in that index.

 Access token